marekborowiec/spruceup/README.md

 Tools to discover, visualize, and remove outlier sequences in large multiple sequence alignments.

-If you are using this program, please cite: [this publication](link):
+If you are using this program, please cite [this publication](link):
 ```
 ```